 In order for dental auxiliaries to produce diagnostically useful radio-graphs with minimal patient radiation exposure, it is essential that they possess a thorough understanding of extra oral and intra-oral techniques.
-This course will provide students with two recommended techniques used in taking exposures utilizing both traditional and digital radiography, as well as those extra oral techniques as they pertain to dental procedures.
-Students must demonstrate proficiency in all techniques by passing required competencies to complete this course.
+This course will provide students with instruction and hands on experience utilizing the recommended intraoral techniques for bitewing, paralleling, bisecting and occlusal exposures, as well as the extraoral technique for panoramic and cephalometric exposures.
+The student must demonstrate proficiency in all techniques by passing required competencies at 75% proficiency or better as well as earn a course average of 75% or better to complete this course.
 Additional Fee: Radiation Badge.
-Prerequisite: A satisfactory grade of "C" or better in DA101 Chair-side Procedures; DA103 Principles of Radiology; DA115 Practice Management; and DA107 Dental Materials.
-(Assigned laboratory/clinical responsibilities).
-Major requirement.
+Prerequisite: A satisfactory grade of 75% or better in all attempted DA coded courses.